Deploying a configuration on firewalls

 During a deployment, the following information will be sent to the firewalls:

 - Objects used in filter and NAT rules relating to the firewall or its parent folders.

 - Objects you have chosen to deploy on all firewalls or for which you have selected the firewalls they will be deployed on.
 For more information, please refer to the section Managing network objects.

-- If the firewall is part of a VPN topology: Network, Host and/or Group objects and the certificate authority associated with this topology, as well as information on the certificate selected for this firewall in the topology (the certificate has already been installed on the firewall).
+- If the firewall is part of a VPN topology: Network, Host and/or Group objects and the certification authority associated with this topology, as well as information on the certificate selected for this firewall in the topology (the certificate has already been installed on the firewall).